FabricMC/fabric/CONTRIBUTING.md

 - Interface injection (i.e. making a minecraft class or interface extend a Fabric interface) should be considered over separate static helpers.
     - Interface injection requires both a `fabric.mod.json` custom value to make it visible in Minecraft source code, and a mixin to actually implement the interface at runtime.
     - Injected interfaces should have **no abstract methods**.
         - Methods that are guaranteed to be implemented via a mixin to a vanilla class should contain a default body that throws an error.
+          Otherwise, the compiler will complain when it can't find the implementation of an interface method on a class.
           For example:
         ```java
         default void injectedMethod() {
             throw new UnsupportedOperationException("Implemented via mixin");